bennies/esp8266_stuff/README.md

 This project contains some simple esp8266 examples.

 ## dht22
-A simple example on how to wire and read metrics from the dht22 and push them to ThingSpeak.
+How to wire and read metrics from the dht22 and push them to ThingSpeak.

+## pulsecounter
+Power meters send a light pulse every kwh.
+Counting the number of pulses per day and you know your power usage.